Here at St Michael’s we are proud to say we have our very own group of Mini Vinnies.

 So far this year the Mini Vinnies have:

-- advertise and sell poppy merchandise to raise money for the Poppy Appeal
+- Advertised and sold poppy mechandise to raise money for the Poppy Appeal.

-- set up an area to collect used stamps to help raise funds for Macmillan and CLIC Sargent
+- Set up a postbox to collect used stamps to raise funds for Macmillan and CLIC Sargent.

-- make christmas cards to send to our elderly parishioners
+- Send Easter cards to our parishioners and local schools

 Setting up for Mass